photoprism/photoprism-docs/docs/developer-guide/tests.md

 # Running Unit and Acceptance Tests

 !!! example ""
-    In any process, obsessing about the wait times will yield greater improvements than practically anything else, for longer than you might think.
+    In any process, obsessing about the wait times will yield greater enhancements than practically anything else, for longer than you might think.
 Automation, simplification, etc. are implementation details of that obsession. — <cite>Dan North</cite>

 ## Unit Tests ##
 ### Go ###